loda-lang/loda-programs/programs/oeis/list2.md

 * [A279313](http://oeis.org/A279313) ([L12 program](A279313.asm)): Period 14 zigzag sequence: repeat [0,1,2,3,4,5,6,7,6,5,4,3,2,1].
 * [A279316](http://oeis.org/A279316) ([L08 program](A279316.asm)): Period 7: repeat [0, 1, 2, 3, 3, 2, 1].
 * [A279521](http://oeis.org/A279521) ([L09 program](A279521.asm)): Maximum numbers of single-direction edges in leveled binary trees with n nodes.
-* [A279704](http://oeis.org/A279704) ([L10 program](A279704.asm)): Number of nX3 0..1 arrays with no element equal to a strict majority of its horizontal and antidiagonal neighbors and with new values introduced in order 0 sequentially upwards.
+* [A279704](http://oeis.org/A279704) ([L10 program](A279704.asm)): Number of n X 3 0..1 arrays with no element equal to a strict majority of its horizontal and antidiagonal neighbors and with new values introduced in order 0 sequentially upwards.
 * [A279891](http://oeis.org/A279891) ([L06 program](A279891.asm)): Triangle read by rows, T(n,k) = 2*n, with n>=k>=0.
 * [A279895](http://oeis.org/A279895) ([L06 program](A279895.asm)): a(n) = n*(5*n + 11)/2.
 * [A280026](http://oeis.org/A280026) ([L14 program](A280026.asm)): Fill an infinite square array by following a spiral around the origin; in the n-th cell, enter the number of earlier cells that can be seen from that cell.